epfl-ada/ada-2022-project-adamax/Readme.md

 ### Researching common characteristics between the failing movies

-For the purposes of this analysis, we defined a low rated movie as a movie having an user rating less than 5.5/10.
+For the purposes of this analysis, we defined a low rated movie (a failure) as a movie having an user rating less than 5.5/10.
 We study if they are similar in terms of genre, budget, revenue, competition and keywords.
 We use both regression and classification methods to answer the research questions.
 Regression methods are used to predict the user rating of a movie based on the features we are interested in, whereas classification methods are used to predict whether a movie is a failure or not.